Capella Grey: 2016–2020: Career beginnings and early mixtapes

-2021–present: Vibe Responsibly Vol. 1
+2021–2022: "Gyalis" and breakthrough

 On January 4, 2021, he released the single "Gyalis", which samples Juvenile's "Back That Azz Up".
 The song went viral in New York and on social media platforms, spawning unofficial remixes from A Boogie wit da Hoodie, Kranium, Tory Lanez, Angel and Haile, among others.
 The song reached number 10 on the Billboard Hot R&B/Hip-Hop Songs chart, and was called the "song of the summer" by multiple publications.
 The official remix was released on October 1, 2021, featuring Popcaan and Chris Brown.
+Later that month on October 15, 2021, Capella was featured on fellow New York rapper DreamDoll‘s single ‘You Know My Body’, the song was a hit and received heavy radio play in New York.
 He signed with Capitol in 2021, saying they are "not trying to change me as an artist to meet the standards or expectations of music now, which is why I went with them."
+He also said, "they are a great team of record breakers and I am excited to work with them."

 On December 17, 2021, Capella Grey released the single "Talk Nice".
 On March 18, 2022, he released the single "Confujawn" with Nija.
 On May 6, he released the music video for "Sas Crise" featuring Alayzha Sky and Ghost, and directed by Mikey Scho.
 On June 10, Capella Grey released the single "OT" featuring Ty Dolla Sign.

 He appeared on Chris Brown's album Breezy, on the song "Till The Wheels Fall Off" featuring Lil Durk.
 On July 1, he was featured on DJ Drama's single "Forever" featuring Fabolous, Benny the Butcher, and Jim Jones.
-Capella Grey was the opening act for Joey Badass on a 20-date summer concert tour, the 1999-2000 Tour.
+Capella Grey was the opening act for Joey Badass on a 20-date summer concert tour, the 1999–2000 Tour.
 On July 22, he also featured on the song "Welcome Back" with Joey Badass and Chris Brown, on the album 2000.

+2023–present: Vibe Responsibly, Vol. 1

+In January 2023, Capella Grey announced the tentative release date for his debut album for January 27 which was later delayed.
+On July 17, 2023, Capella Grey released the EP Here, Damn as a teaser and placeholder before his debut.
+In October 2023, he released two singles independently, "How I Am" and "Baechester".
+On December 18, he released his first Holiday album titled Nah It’s Brick: A Holiday Vibe.

+In May 2024, Capella Grey announced the release date for his anticipated debut album.
+On June 11, he released the single "Strings" with Fivio Foreign and French Montana under his new licensing deal with 10K Projects.
+On June 21, he released his debut album Vibe Responsibly, Vol. 1 including features from Jaewon, Young M.A, Jacquees, Cash Cobain, Jada Kingdom, DreamDoll, Journey Montana, Tone Stith, Tory Lanez and Skillibeng, among others.

 Artistry

 Capella Grey described his musical style as "singing at the tempo of a rapper", and cited Kranium, Ty Dolla Sign, Charlie Wilson, Jodeci, Diddy, 50 Cent, and Dipset as his musical influences.
-He calls the genre of his music "RNBOP", which was coined by his frequent collaborator BBearded.